steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 Add authentication support!

 The Project is populating the object graph too deeply.

+A Put (File) request returns Created instead of OK.
+The file is correctly replaced but the status should be OK.

 ###### Enhancements
     Express relationships as "href" properties to absolute URLs.